 \section{Abstract}

-We study the topological entropy of hom tree-shifts and show that, although the topological entropy is not conjugacy invariant for tree-shifts in general, it remains invariant for hom tree higher block shifts.
+We study the topological entropy of hom tree-shifts and show that, although the topological entropy is not a conjugacy invariant for tree-shifts in general, it remains invariant for hom tree higher block shifts.
 In \cite{PS-TCS2018, PS-DCDS2020}, Petersen and Salama demonstrated the existence of topological entropy for tree-shifts and $h(\mathcal{T}_X) \geq h(X)$, where $\mathcal{T}_X$ is the hom tree-shift derived from $X$.
 We characterize a necessary and sufficient condition when the equality holds for the case where $X$ is a shift of finite type.
-In addition, two novel phenomena have been revealed for tree-shifts.
-There is a gap in the set of topological entropy of hom tree-shifts of finite type, which makes such a set not dense.
-Last but not least, the topological entropy of a reducible hom tree-shift of finite type is equal to or larger than that of its maximal irreducible component.
+Additionally, two novel phenomena have been revealed for tree-shifts.
+There is a gap in the set of topological entropy of hom tree-shifts of finite type, making such a set not dense.
+Last but not least, the topological entropy of a reducible hom tree-shift of finite type can be strictly larger than that of its maximal irreducible component.